November 5, 2020

 - Guardian information;

 - Media content generated by students and teachers (pictures and audio/video recordings) during school activities; and

 - Academic projects, written work, notes, and assessments by students, teachers, administrators, and parents.

 In addition, we may automatically collect information about one or more devices Children use to interact with our Sites and Services such as a computer, mobile phone, or tablet.
 The information we automatically collect may include device identifier, web browser, browsing information collected through cookies and beacons, such as IP address, and activity on the Sites, including the date and time of use.
 Any usage information, device identifier, or other persistent identifier we collect is used for the sole purpose of providing support for the Sites’ internal operations.

 Use of Collected Information

 Our tools do not enable Children to make their Personal Information publicly available.
 We use the information collected on Children to:

-- Share students’ progress and school work with teachers and parents;
+- Share students’ progress and school work with teachers and parents or legal guardians;

 - Provide reports to teachers or school or school district administrators at the class, school, or district level;